bojodanchev/Smallsidepythonproject/README.md

 ## Notes

-- The timestamp column is generated in UTC.
-Swap to `datetime.now(datetime.UTC)` if you prefer timezone-aware values without deprecation warnings.
+- The timestamp column is generated in UTC using timezone-aware ISO 8601 strings.